bensuffolk/cncjs-pendant-shuttle/README.md

 npm install
 ```

-Remove and the current version and install the new one (make sure you are still in the cncjs directory from above)
+Remove the current version and install the new one (make sure you are still in the cncjs directory from above)

 ```
 sudo npm uninstall -g cncjs